krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 ## Spines and thorns

 To deter the herbivores, succulents developed several techniques.
-One of them is spines - the hallmark of the cacti family.
-Spines are a good example of convergent evolution since they evolved from different parts of plants for different, isolated, plant groups.
+One of them is **spines** - the hallmark of the cacti family.
+Spines are a good example of
+**convergent evolution** since they evolved from different parts of plants for different, isolated, plant groups.

 I mentioned that cacti do not need leaves, because their stem and branches are responsible for photosynthesis.
 This allowed them to repurpose the leaves.
-What they grow instead are spines, which are highly altered vestigial leaves.
+What they grow instead are spines, which are **highly altered vestigial leaves**.
 The spines are growing on so-called areoles - points on the surface of the branches, which evolved from branch buds.
-Some cacti grow glochids - hair-like, small spines.
+Some cacti grow **glochids** - hair-like, small spines.
 While not as strong as spines, they are extremely irritating and difficult to get rid of once caught.

 ![succulent-6.jpg](/images/succulent-6.png)